LCAD-UFES/3D_Projects/IARA_Printer_Model/README.md

+# IARA's miniature 3D model
-# 3D model for print IARA's miniature
+-- This model is ONLY for print in a 3D Printer.